 In your organization, you may have certain channels that you want everyone on your business subscription to know about.
 Here's how to put those channels front and center for your learners: Company channels.

-How to set a channel as a company-wide channel:
+How to set a channel as a company-wide channel as a plan admin:

 This setting adds the channel to a tab found on the channel index page.
 If you are on only one plan you'll see "Company" for the tab name.
 If you are on multiple plans, your company name shows.

 A learner still has to join the channel to be considered a channel member, and for their channel progress to appear in channels analytics.
 However, company channels appear on all learners' Channels bar, even if they aren't a member of the channel.

 Company channels are displayed in the order of last activity, so learners may have channels showing in a different order because of when they last viewed content in the channel.

-Do you have a team member who wants to highlight a channel she's created, and share it with her peers across the industry?
+Do you have a team member who wants to highlight a created channel and share it with her peers across the industry?
 There are also sharing buttons in the Share menu that can help share her channel on LinkedIn, Facebook, or Twitter.

-Important: Adding members directly (see above) turns those learners into channel members, but sending people the channel link does not add them to the channel.
+Important: Sending people the channel link does not add them to the channel.
 When sharing a channel link, learners must click the Join button to join the channel, which allows their progress to appear in channels analytics.

 Maybe you created a channel for someone else on your team to build up.
 Or, maybe someone on your plan started a channel, but now someone else has moved into their role - including being in charge of adding content and members to the channel.